jessmtz2511/CDCMX-Challenge/README.md

 ## Determining the structure of proteins by cryo-EM

+### Preparing SARS-CoV-2 S

-The furin-uncleavable human S was frozen.
+The furin-uncleavable SARS-CoV-2 S was frozen.

 #### Preparing RaTG13 S